Apgoldberg1/Dex-Net-5.0/README.md

 **FC-GQ-CNN**s (Fully Convolutional Grasp Quality Neural Networks) are fully convolutional models.
 In Dex-Net 5.0 these can process image sizes larger than 32x32 and output a heatmap of grasp confidences in a single pass.
 A fully convolutional structure allows for faster inference over running multiple forward passes with a typical GQ-CNN.
 See **Performance Analysis** section for more details.

 **DexNetBase** folllows the model described in [Dex-Net 2.0](https://arxiv.org/pdf/1703.09312.pdf).
 However, unlike the original implementation, it doesn't take the gripper z distance as input because this was not found to impact training (see **Performance Analysis** for more detail).
-It takes only the 32x32 normalized depth images.
+It takes only a batch of 32x32 normalized depth images as input.

 **EfficientNet** uses PyTorch's efficientnet_b0 implementation with an additional linear layer and softmax.
-It slightly out performs "DexNetGQCNN" on suction (see **Performance Analysis** section).
+It slightly outperforms "DexNetGQCNN" on suction (see **Performance Analysis** section).

 **BaseFCGQCNN** is a fully convolutional network which takes a batch of normalized depth images which may be larger than 32x32 and returns a grasp confidence heatmap.
 DexNet GQ-CNN weights can be converted to Dex-Net FC-GQ-CNN weights using convert_weights.py.
 This can be done for both suction and parallel jaw grasp models.

 **HighResFCGQCNN** is a fully convolutional network which outputs higher resolution grasp maps compared to BaseFCGQCNN.
 It uses a an offsetting trick to prevent dimension reduction from the max-pool layer.

-**fakeFCGQCNN** runs a provided GQCNN across each 32x32 crop of an image to return a grasp confidence heatmap.
+**fakeFCGQCNN** runs a provided GQ-CNN across each 32x32 crop of an image to return a grasp confidence heatmap.
 This model is inefficient and is intended for testing and benchmarking purposes.

 ## 🔍 Performance Analysis